When someone wants to understand your nonprofit, they’re not digging through emails or social posts. They’re going to your website.

 Your Website Is Where People Decide If They “Get” Your Impact

-Supporters aren’t only asking:
+Supporters aren’t just asking:

 - What did you do this year?